cocos/cocos-docs/en/publish/publish-linksure.md

 - **Main Bundle Is Remote**

-  This option is optional and needs to be used with **Resource Server Address** option.<br>
+  This option is optional and needs to be used with the **Resource Server Address** option.<br>
-  When checked, the main package is configured as a remote package and placed in the **remote** folder of the release package directory after built.
-The developer needs to place the entire **remotse** folder on the remote server, so that the main package is not packaged into the **cpk**.
+  If set, the main package is configured as a remote package, and along with its related dependent resources are built into a built-in Asset Bundle — [main](../asset-manager/bundle.md#the-built-in-asset-bundle) under the **remote** folder of the release package directory.
+You need to upload the entire **remote** folder to the remote server, so that the main package is not packaged into the **cpk**.

-  Refer to the Resource Management section at the bottom of the document for more details.

 - **Start Scene Asset Bundle**

   This option is optional.<br>
-  When checked, the start scene is built into the [built-in Asset Bundle — `start-scene`](../asset-manager/bundle.md#the-built-in-asset-bundle) to speed up the resource loading of the start scene.
-Please refer to the [Start Scene Loading](publish-wechatgame.md#speed-%E2%80%8B%E2%80%8Bup-start-scene-loading) for details.
+  If set, the start scene and its related dependent resources are built into the built-in Asset Bundle — [start-scene](../asset-manager/bundle.md#the-built-in-asset-bundle) to speed up the resource loading of the start scene.
+Please refer to the [Start Scene Loading](publish-wechatgame.md#speed-up-the-loading-of-the-start-scene) for details.

 - **Resource Server Address**

-  This option is used to fill in the address of the server where the resources are stored, optional.
+  This option is optional and used to fill in the address of the remote server where the resources are stored.

   - If this option is left blank, the `build/linksure/remote` folder in the release package directory will be packaged into the **cpk** package.
   - If this option is filled in, the `remote` folder will not be packaged into the built **cpk** package.
-You need to manually upload the `remote` folder to the filled in Resource Server Address after the build.
+You need to manually upload the `remote` folder to the filled in Resource Server Address after build.

   Refer to the Resource Management section at the bottom of the document for more details.